These common houseplants are toxic to dogs and cats.

 Who knew that a house plant that represents peace could be so dangerous to cats?
 Ingesting even small amounts of this toxic plant or the flower's pollen (!) can result in kidney failure.

 Hyacinths and Tulips

-Members of the same perennial family, hyacinth and tulip bulbs can cause vomiting and diarrhea, as well as drooling.
+Members of the same perennial family, hyacinth and tulip bulbs can cause vomiting and diarrhea, as well as excessive drooling.

-These delightful yellow blooms have a surprisingly sinister side.
+These delightful yellow flower blooms have a surprisingly sinister side.
 When ingested, they trigger vomiting, diarrhea, abdominal pain, convulsions and abnormal heart rhythm.

 Not only does the money tree supposedly bring wealth, but it's also non-toxic for pets.
 A win-win!